spfrommer/torchexplorer/README.md

 5. **Inplace operations are not supported** and should be corrected or filtered (see "Common errors" below).
 6. Keyword tensor arguments to the forwards method are not supported.
 In other words, only positional arguments will be tracked.
 Behavior for keyword tensor arguments is untested as of now.
 7. Nondifferentiable operations which break the autograd graph are permissible and should not cause a crash.
 However, the resulting module-level graph will be correspondingly disconnected.
+8. Histograms will only be updated during _training_, not validation.
+This is directly checked using `module.training`.
+This means that if your validation dataset has a different distribution than your training dataset, what you see in the tool might not tell you what's going on during validation.

 ## Common errors